-The backbone of the South Devon Railway is the volunteers who play a key role in the operation of the railway in a range of positions and the funding of a variety of projects.
+Volunteers are the backbone of the South Devon Railway; they play a key role in the operation of the railway in a whole range of positions and the with the funding of a variety of projects.

-All new volunteers attend an Induction Day at the railway, which helps everyone get to know the railway and some of the key people and places, and also find out more about the various roles and tasks that go on with a view to making a decision as to where they would like to work.
+The first step for all new volunteers is to attend an Induction Day at the railway; this introduces you to the railway and some of the key people and places, and also lets you find out more about the various roles and tasks that go on with a view to helping you decide what role/s you are interested in.
 Some new volunteers already have a very clear idea of what roles they want to do, and some have no idea at all – whichever you are, you are most welcome!

 If you are interested in becoming a volunteer – contact us now!